Acadia is located on Mount Desert Island along the eastern coast of Maine. The park is 264 miles from Boston and 50 miles from Bangor, Maine.

 Between mid-May and mid-October you may accompany a ranger on a hike, shoreline walk, or boat cruise.
 Rangers also offer talks on various subjects, evening amphitheater programs at the campgrounds, children's programs, and provide opportunities to view peregrine falcons and raptors.
 Check the park newspaper for a listing of activities.

 The Island Explorer operates from late June and through Columbus Day.
 It travels between Bar Harbor, Northeast Harbor, Southwest Harbor, and various locations in the park.
-Check out Island Explorer Shuttle Bus information.

 There are a variety of positions that are available each summer.

-Check out the job opportunities page for details.
+What is the origin of Acadia?
 Acadia probably stems from a name given to the area by the explorer, Giovanni Verrazano, when he sailed by in 1524.
 The shoreline reminded him of a part of Greece named Arcadia.

+Where does the term Downeast come from?
 During the 18th and 19th centuries, Maine was a shipping capital.
 When schooners sailed from Boston to ports in Maine, they traveled to the east.
 They also sailed downwind (with the wind at their backs).
 This led to the expression Downeast.

+Is it Mount Desert Island or Mount Dessert Island?
 Samuel Champlain, a French navigator and cartographer, sailed by Mount Desert Island in 1604.
 He named it Isles des Monts Desert, with the accent on the last syllable, as it is in the French language.
 He wasn't implying that it was a desert.
 The phrase means island of barren mountains.
 That's why it's pronounced both as it is spelled and as the French meaning would be pronounced (dessert).

 There are two campgrounds in Acadia National Park on Mount Desert Island:

-Reservations are required at Blackwoods from May 1 through October 31.
+Blackwoods Campground Reservations are required at Blackwoods from May 1 through October 31.
 During 2005, Blackwoods will be under construction.
 Starting in early September, there will be no spaces available for RVs or vehicles/trailers longer than 20 feet.
 Blackwoods will close for the season on November 1, 2005, and remain closed until spring 2006.

-Sites are available on a first-come, first-served basis.
+Seawall Campground Sites are available on a first-come, first-served basis.
 Seawall is generally open from May 15 to September 30.
 In 2005, Seawall will be open later to accommodate RVs.
 Seawall will close for the season on October 11, 2005.

 Duck Harbor Campground on Isle au Haut is open May 15 - October 15.
-Reservations are by mail only after April 1.
-E-mail or call the park at 207-288-3338 for a reservation form and details or visit the camping page.

 Blackwoods is located on the east side of the island and closer to the major portion of the park, the carriage roads, and Bar Harbor.
 Seawall is on the west side of the island, which is less crowded.
 Facilities are the same at each campground - picnic table and grills on each site, restrooms with running water throughout the campground, dump station, and no showers.
 Both have wooded sites with no sites directly on the ocean.

 Reservations are taken beginning in January, but are dependent on the date you plan to camp.
-Check our camping page for specific dates.

 No. The two fees are separate.